May 31, 2016

 Building the foundation

 I started this business in 1982 and have been through the usual ups and downs many independent contractors face.
 If time has taught me anything, it’s that the wheel does keep turning.
 When things slow down, it always seems to be the pause I need to get my legs back under me for the next stage of the journey.

+This is the first year in several decades that did not include an international trip, which feels very strange.
 I have no idea where I’m headed professionally, and that’s never been a comfortable place for me, but I certainly have plenty to keep me busy while I’m waiting for whatever is ahead.
 This has been a great opportunity to catch up, clean up, and build the foundation for the next chapter of my life and work.

 So I’m facing the big projects and “hard stuff” I have not been able to work on—for whatever reasons.
 I’m set up on a new web host, making improvements and additions to this site, and taking my work in some new directions.
 I’m committing to continuing the newsletter for the rest of this year and am looking for new ways to remind people I am still very much alive.

 I’ve been working to get on top of my life for several months now, making incremental progress in between marketing, travel, and being sick with a bug that lingered and morphed into other bugs from last Christmas until Valentine’s Day!
 (In an odd way, even that felt like a part of the clearing-out process.)